RedBedHed/Charon/README.md

   <li>
    <p>
 There are multiple files that need to be deleted.
-Among these are empty cpp files and My crude List data structure that I opted not to use.
+Among these are empty cpp files and my crude List that I opted not to use.
    </p>
   </li>
  </ol>